benlau/sparkqml/README.md

 2) In menu, press "Tools" -> "External" -> "Configure"

-3) Then press "Add" -> “Add Tool”.
-Drag the newly created tool under “Qt Quick” category
+3) Then press "Add" -> "Add Tool".
+Drag the newly created tool under "Qt Quick" category

 You may rename it to “SparkQML Viewer"